 4 Great Pomsky Alternatives

 These are similar breeds when it comes to your dog’s appearance, but they have a longer history and better reviews:

 - Alaskan Klee Kai.
 This is a purebred dog, with a similar coat to the Siberian Husky, but they shed less.
 They’re even more active that Pomskies, however, and sometimes they require a lot of patience with training, but they’re better with kids and adapt easier to a new environment.

 - Finnish Lapphund.
-They’re cute purebred dogs, in fact some people fall in love with Pomskies because they’ve mistaken them for Lapphunds.
-They have mild temperaments and respond well to training, but they have high activity levels, shed more, require more space and don’t cope well with hot weather, so they’re not suitable for living in the city during summer.
+They’re cute purebred dogs.
+In fact, some people fall in love with Pomskies because they’ve mistaken them for Lapphunds.
+They have mild temperaments and respond well to training, but they have high activity levels, shed more, require more space and don’t cope well with the hot weather, so they’re not suitable for living in the city during summer.

-Most Pomsky owners love their fluffy dogs, but I’ve also heard complaints about difficulties with potty training and their extra energy, so I’m looking forward to hearing more stories about them.
+Most Pomeranian Husky owners love their fluffy dogs, but I’ve also heard complaints about difficulties with potty training and their extra energy, so I’m looking forward to hearing more stories about them.